 Years of Experience

-When it comes to location, the highest average paycheck (about $98K per year) can be spotted in Monroe, Mich.; Newport, Mich. (approximately $85K), the company's headquarter city of Detroit, Mich. (around $77K), and Ann Arbor, Mich. ($64K) are the next top-paying cities.
-By state, DTE Energy Co pays its California employees the most; the pay rate there is $95K annually.
+When it comes to location, the highest average paycheck (about $98K annually) can be spotted in Monroe, Mich.; Newport, Mich. ($88K), Grand Rapids, Mich. (around $87K), and the company's headquarter city of Detroit, Mich. ($80K) are the next top-paying cities.
+High paychecks are not found in Ann Arbor, Mich.; in fact, at $65K it is one of the worst-paid cities.
+DTE Energy Co workers in California earn the most — about $95K per year on average.

 Certifications and Degrees